When Is Orthodontic Treatment Necessary?

 - Extra teeth: Many people have an extra tooth that pushes the other teeth out of alignment.
 Orthodontics can fix this by returning the other teeth to their proper place.
 You will likely need to have the extra tooth pulled before you can be fitted for braces.

 - Spacing: If you have a large gap between your front teeth, orthodontics can push it closed, giving you a more appealing smile.

 - Accidents: If you play contact sports and have taken a hit to the face or experienced a nasty fall that saw you break your jaw, orthodontic treatment will put your mouth back in working order.

-- Trouble speaking: If you have trouble speaking due to jaw alignment issues, problems with an overcrowded mouth or teeth that are too big or too small, you will benefit from an orthodontic treatment.
+- Trouble speaking: If you have trouble speaking due to jaw alignment issues, problems with an overcrowded mouth, or teeth that are too big or too small, you will benefit from orthodontic treatment.
 Braces or aligners will push your teeth into their proper position, making it easier to speak.

 - Teeth erupting out of place: Like thumb sucking, this is specific to children.
 When the adult teeth come in but erupt out of position, braces can guide the teeth into their proper positioning.